 Audio and Video Sync Issues

-When TVMob streams do work, they often suffer from audio and video synchronization problems that make content unwatchable.
+When TVMob streams work, they often suffer from audio and video synchronization problems that make content unwatchable.
 These sync issues vary by channel and content, making it impossible to predict which streams will have problems.

 Buffer and Loading Problems